casefabric/guide/docs/cmmnIntroduction.md

 ---
 id: cmmnIntro
-title: A little bit on CMMN
+title: A view notes on CMMN
 sidebar_label: What is CMMN
 ---